-The Company's cash and cash equivalents as of March 31, 2020 are expected to be adequate to satisfy the Company's current liquidity requirements through at least 2022.
+The Company believes that its existing cash and cash equivalents as of June 30, 2020 are sufficient to satisfy its operating cash and needs to support the Company through read out of the Phase 2b clinical trial for its LUM-201 product candidate and at least one year after the filing of the Quarterly Report on Form 10-Q in which these financial statements are included.
 If available liquidity becomes insufficient to meet the Company's operating obligations as they come due, the Company's plans include selling additional shares of common stock, alternative funding arrangements and/or reducing expenditures as necessary to meet the Company's cash requirements.
 However, there is no assurance that, if required, the Company will be able to raise additional capital or reduce discretionary spending to provide the required liquidity.
 Failure by the Company to successfully execute its plans or otherwise address its liquidity needs may have a material adverse effect on its business and financial position and may materially affect the Company's ability to continue as a going concern.

 In March 2020, the World Health Organization declared the outbreak of COVID-19, a novel strain of Coronavirus, a global pandemic.
+In response to the COVID-19 pandemic, "shelter in place" orders and other public health guidance measures have been implemented across much of the United States, including in the locations of our offices, clinical trial sites, key vendors, and partners.
 This outbreak is causing major disruptions to businesses and markets worldwide as the virus spreads.
 The extent of the effect on the Company's operational and financial performance will depend on future developments, including the duration, spread and intensity of the pandemic, and governmental, regulatory and private sector responses, all of which are uncertain and difficult to predict.
 Although the Company is unable to estimate the financial effect of the pandemic at this time, if the pandemic continues to evolve into a severe worldwide crisis, it could have a material adverse effect on the Company's business, results of operations, financial condition and cash flows.
 The financial statements do not reflect any adjustments as a result of the pandemic.